dns-inspector/dnskit/README.md

 - Native support for most common DNS record types.
 - Support for DNS over HTTPS, DNS over TLS, DNS over Quic, and traditional DNS using TCP or UDP.
+- Bridge for using the system resolver in Swift (libresolv bridge)
 - Full DNSSEC signature validation & chain trust establishment.
 - WHOIS client for domain information.